12 Introduction to Sequential Parameter Optimization

 import matplotlib.pyplot as plt

-This document describes the Spot features.
+This presents an introduction to spotpythons’s Spot class.
 The official spotpython documentation can be found here: https://sequential-parameter-optimization.github.io/spotpython/.

 The spotpython package provides several classes of objective functions.
-We will use an analytical objective function, i.e., a function that can be described by a (closed) formula: \[ f(x) = x^2. \]
+We will use the sphere-function, which is an analytical objective function.
+Analytical functions can be described by a (closed) formula: \[ f(x) = x^2. \]

 fun = Analytical().fun_sphere